-Position the groove edge in accordance with Standard Detail Drawing Pavement Marking (Mainline).
+Position the groove edge according to Standard Detail Drawing Pavement Marking (Mainline).
 If necessary, groove a minimum of 4 inches from both ends of the pavement marking segment.
 Achieve straight alignment with the grooving equipment.

 C.6 Groove Cleaning

 C.6.1 Concrete